 If a complaint, which was presented to the Committee and referred back through the proper channels, is adjusted before it comes back to the School Committee, a report of the disposition of the matter will be made to the Committee and then placed in the official files.

 Complaints about school personnel will be investigated fully and fairly.
-However, before any such complaint is investigated, the complainant must submit his complaint in writing.
+However, before any such complaint is investigated, the complainant must submit their complaint in writing.
 Anonymous complaints will be disregarded.

 Matters referred to the Superintendent and/or School Committee must be in writing and should be specific in terms of the action desired.